nihalm007/CustomMechanicalKeyboard/README.md

 </div>
 <br><br>

-After all, I tried to enclose the circuit inside the existing keyboard, but unfortunately, it didn’t fit, so I just placed the circuit outside.
+After all, I tried to enclose the circuit inside the existing keyboard, but unfortunately, it didn’t fit, so I just placed the circuit outside.So here i used my old keyboard frame if haven't you can easily make one by 3D printing.

 <br><br>
 <div align="center">